-Michael Mbizvo is senior associate and director of the Population Council’s office in Zambia.
+Michael Mbizvo is senior associate and senior country advisor for the Population Council’s office in Zambia.
 Mbizvo provides strategic direction and technical oversight to the Council’s research initiatives to advance reproductive health, including family planning services; HIV prevention, care, and services; gender-based violence; and adolescent sexual and reproductive health programs and policies in Zambia.
 Under Mbizvo’s leadership, the Council is generating new evidence in critical program areas, including models of interventions for preventing unplanned pregnancy and HIV, and promoting care packages among adolescent girls and young women, surveillance for HIV recent infections, prevention of gender-based violence, girls’ empowerment, and integrated services delivery.

 Mbizvo is also a professor in reproductive health sciences, and he joined the Population Council after serving as director of the Department of Reproductive Health and Research at the World Health Organization (WHO/HQ), where he worked in various capacities for more than 15 years.
 As director, Mbizvo provided research leadership to a team of 110 people and led collaborations with national, regional, and global partners to strengthen research capacity and improve sexual and reproductive health, particularly in developing countries.
 Prior to this, Mbizvo served as the manager for male reproductive health, within the co-sponsored UNDP/UNFPA/UNICEF/WHO/World Bank Special Program of Research, Development and Research Training in Human Reproduction, providing research oversight in the development of contraceptive methods for men.
 He was a senior scientist in the Director’s Office, advising on efforts to increase access to reproductive health and developing new approaches to strengthen research capacity related to improving women’s health.